 - Luxury brands such as Gucci and Ralph Lauren continue to lag in web globalization — from poor support for languages to inadequate localization.

-- The average number of languages supported by all 150 global brands is now 31.
+- The average number of languages supported by all 150 global brands is now 32.

 The data underlying the Report Card is based on studying the leading global brands and world’s largest companies — 150 companies across more than 20 industry sectors.
 I began tracking many of the companies included in this report more than a decade ago and am happy to share insights into what works and what doesn’t.
-Time is often the greatest indicator of best practices.

 I’ll have much more to share in the weeks and months ahead.
 If you have any questions about the report, please let me know.